vossstef/tang_nano_20k_c64/README.md

 ## emulated Diskdrive c1541
 Emulated 1541 on a regular FAT/exFAT formatted microSD card including parallel bus Speedloader Dolphin DOS 2.0.<br>
 Copy a D64 Disk image to your sdcard and rename it to **disk8.d64** as default boot image.<br>
 Add further D64 or G64 images as you like and insert card in TN slot.
-Power Cycle TN.
 LED 0 acts as Drive activity indicator.<br>
 > [!TIP]
-Disk directory listing: (or F7 keypress)<br>
+Disk directory listing: [(or F7 keypress)](https://project64.c64.org/hw/dolphindos.txt)<br>
+command: <br>
 LOAD"$",8<br>
 LIST<br>
 Load first program from Disk: (or just LOAD if Dolphin Kernal active)<br>